0

 This level is ideal for clinics, hospitals, workplaces, schools, and gyms with recurring demand for standardised medical or wellness supplies.

 Products are dispensed through active modules with temperature control, optical level checks, and expiry validation.
-Access rules and quantities are enforced automatically.

 Partial replacement of support staff workload